Cloudflare chooses hCaptcha over Google's reCAPTCHA

-The internet web infrastructure company Cloudflare has announced its plans to stop using Google's reCAPTCHA service in favor of a new bot detection provider called hCaptcha.
+Internet web infrastructure company Cloudflare has announced plans to stop using Google's reCAPTCHA service in favor of a new bot detection provider called hCaptcha.

-The reason for the change is due to the fact that Google plans to charge for the use of its reCAPTCHA service going forward.
+The company's reason for the change is apparently due to the fact that Google plans to charge for the use of its reCAPTCHA service going forward.

-CEO and Co-founder of Cloudflare, Matthew Prince explained in a blog post how continuing to use reCAPTCHA would result in millions of dollars of additional cost for the company, saying:
+CEO and co-founder of Cloudflare, Matthew Prince explained in a blog post how continuing to use reCAPTCHA would result in millions of dollars of additional cost for the company.

 - Google is making CAPTCHA less annoying